massimoaria/bibliometrix/README.md

-**How to use biblioshiny**
+### How to use biblioshiny

-Please follow the biiblioshiny tutorial at www.bibliometrix.org/biblioshiny
+Please follow the biblioshiny tutorial at www.bibliometrix.org/biblioshiny

 ## Suggested citation